The Globe and Mail: Predecessors and establishment

-On 23 November 1936, The Globe merged with The Mail and Empire, The merger was arranged by George McCullagh, who fronted for mining magnate William Henry Wright and became the first publisher of The Globe and Mail.
-Press reports at the time stated, "the minnow swallowed the whale" because The Globe's circulation (at 78,000) was smaller than The Mail and Empires (118,000).
+On November 23, 1936, The Globe merged with The Mail and Empire.
+The merger was arranged by George McCullagh, who fronted for mining magnate William Henry Wright and became the first publisher of The Globe and Mail.
+Press reports at the time stated that "the minnow swallowed the whale" because The Globe's circulation (at 78,000) was smaller than that of The Mail and Empire (118,000).

 1930s–1990s

 From 1937 until 1974, the newspaper was produced at the William H. Wright Building, located at then 140 King Street West on the northeast corner of King Street and York Street, close to the homes of the Toronto Daily Star at Old Toronto Star Building at 80 King West and the Old Toronto Telegram Building at Bay and Melinda.
 The building at 130 King Street West was demolished in 1974 to make way for First Canadian Place.

 McCullagh committed suicide in 1952, and the newspaper was sold to the Webster family of Montreal.
 As the paper lost ground to The Toronto Star in the local Toronto market, it began to expand its national circulation.
-The newspaper was unionised in 1955, under the banner of the American Newspaper Guild.
+The newspaper was unionized in 1955, under the banner of the American Newspaper Guild.

 In 1965, the paper was bought by Winnipeg-based FP Publications, controlled by Bryan Maheswary, which owned a chain of local Canadian newspapers.
 FP put a strong emphasis on the Report on Business section that was launched in 1962, thereby building the paper's reputation as the voice of Toronto's business community.

 The newspaper moved locations from the William H. Wright Building to 444 Front Street West in 1974.
 The new location had been the headquarters of the Toronto Telegram newspaper, built in 1963.
 The Globe and Mail remained in the building until 2016, when it relocated to the Globe and Mail Centre.
+The Front Street building along with the Toyota dealership next door were demolished and redeveloped as The Well.